Competencies

 Content

-The petition must include:
+The request must include:

-Issues regarding the identification of the petitioner
+Issues with the identification of the opponent

 A122 EPC applies to this time limit only for the proprietor.

-Issues regarding the decision to be reviewed
+Issues with the decision to be reviewed

-Issues regarding the grounds, facts, and evidence
+Issues with the grounds, facts, and evidence

 Place of filing